-There's also a clear spray called PhotoBlocker that promises to make the plate so reflective it overexposes the photo.
+There's also a clear spray called PhotoBlocker that the manufacturer swears will make the plate so reflective, it overexposes the photo.
 A competing spray, Photo Stopper, is sold by On Track Manufacturing.

 Active devices include a solenoid-activated plate-flipper that flattens the plate to hide it.
 A few adapt electrochoic Smart Glass technology that makes clear glass cloudy by applying an electrical charge.
 Another blasts the camera with a strobe flash, claiming to blind it.

-Most of the passive products capitalize on the fact that the roadside-mounted camera operates at an angle from the target vehicle's path, called the cosine.
-Photo radar commonly is aimed at an angle of 20 to 22 degrees across the road.
-Regardless of the type of photo enforcement, to make the offense prosecutable the enforcers must identify the license plate.
+Regardless of the type of photo enforcement, to make their case the enforcers must identify the license plate.
 In some states a photo of the driver is also required.
-No plate means no vehicle ID and no ticket.
+And no plate means no vehicle ID and no ticket.

-Some radar detectors can also protect against cameras.
-A GPS-enabled model stores camera coordinates in an onboard database and warns when a camera is approached.
+Some radar detectors can protect against cameras.
+A GPS-enabled model stores camera locations in a database and can warn when a camera is approached.

 To test the plate covers and PhotoBlocker spray we borrowed a $40,000 Multanova photo radar unit.
 Then we constructed a red light camera system that replicates those of ATS and Redflex, the firms controlling about 90 percent of the domestic automated enforcement market.
 Learn more about how we tested the plate covers and PhotoBlocker.